quickwit-oss/quickwit/README.md

 # 🤝 Contribute and spread the word

-We are always super happy to have contributions: code, documentation, issues, feedback or even saying hello on discord!
+We are always super happy to have contributions: code, documentation, issues, feedback, or even saying hello on discord!
 Here is how you can get started:
 - Have a look through GitHub issues labeled "Good first issue".
 - Read our [Contributor Covenant Code of Conduct](https://github.com/quickwit-oss/quickwit/blob/0add0562f08e4edd46f5c5537e8ef457d42a508e/CODE_OF_CONDUCT.md)
 - Create a fork of Quickwit and submit your pull request!